itspangler/geospatial-humanities-s2025/src/syllabus.md

 ## Required Readings

-You'll have something to read just about every week: this is, after all, a "humanities" course just as well as a "geospatial" one.
-All readings are  listed in the [schedule](schedule), and they are available through online journal databases open to Tufts students, public web sites, or Canvas.
+Many weeks, you'll have something to read in addition to, or in association with, some other activity (this is, after all, a "humanities" course just as well as a "geospatial" one).

+All readings are  listed in the [schedule](schedule#course-bibliography).
+They are all available through online journal databases open to Tufts students.

 ## Style Guidelines and Citation